Unalaska, Alaska: History

 The island of Unalaska was first inhabited by the Aleut people.

-Unalaska and Amaknak Islands contained 24 settlements with more than 1,000 Aleut inhabitants in 1759, when the first Russian group under Stepan Glotov came and started trading for three years on Umnak and Unalaska.
+Unalaska and Amaknak islands contained 24 settlements with more than 1,000 Aleut inhabitants in 1759, when the first Russian group under Stepan Glotov came and started trading for three years on Umnak and Unalaska.
 Between 1763 and 1766, a conflict between the Russian fur traders and the Unalaska Natives occurred; the Aleuts destroyed four Russian ships and killed 175 hunters/traders.
 In the 1760s, Unalaska was temporarily used as a Russian fur trading post.
 The post was permanently established in 1774, and was eventually incorporated into the Russian-American Company.
 It was there that Captain James Cook encountered the navigator Gerasim Izmailov in 1778.

 In 1788, the Spanish made contact with the Russians in Alaska for the first time.
 An expedition by Esteban José Martínez and Gonzalo López de Haro visited several Russian settlements.
 Their westernmost visit was to Unalaska.
 On August 5, 1788, they claimed Unalaska for Spain, calling it Puerto de Dona Marie Luisa Teresa.

 Alexander Andreyevich Baranov was shipwrecked here in 1790.

 In 1825, the Russian Orthodox Church of the Holy Ascension was built in Unalaska.
 The founding priest, Ivan Veniaminov, later canonized as Saint Innocent of Alaska, composed the first Aleut writing system with local assistance, and translated scripture into Aleut.
 Between 1836 and 1840, measles, chicken-pox and whooping-cough epidemics drastically reduced the population; thus, at the end of the decade, only 200 to 400 Aleuts lived in Unalaska.

-On October 18, 1867, the United States purchased Alaska, making Unalaska part of the U.S. territory.
+On October 18, 1867, the United States purchased Alaska, which made Unalaska part of the U.S. territory.

 In 1880, the Methodist Church opened a school and a clinic for orphans in Unalaska.
-Between 1899 and 1905, the Gold Rush brought many ships through Dutch Harbor where the North American Commercial Company had a coaling station.
+Between 1899 and 1905, the Gold Rush brought many ships through Dutch Harbor, where the North American Commercial Company had a coaling station.